Apollo 15: Controversies

 Despite the successful mission, the careers of the crew were tarnished by a deal they had made before the flight to carry postal covers to the Moon in exchange for about $7,000 each, which they planned to set aside for their children.
 Walter Eiermann, who had many professional and social contacts with NASA employees and the astronaut corps, served as intermediary between the astronauts and a West German stamp dealer, Hermann Sieger, and Scott carried about 400 covers onto the spacecraft; they were subsequently transferred into Falcon and remained inside the lander during the astronauts' activities on the surface of the Moon.
 After the return to Earth, 100 of the covers were given to Eiermann, who passed them on to Sieger, receiving a commission.
 No permission had been received from Slayton to carry the covers, as required.

 The 100 covers were put on sale to Sieger's customers in late 1971 at a price of about $1,500 each.
 After receiving the agreed payments, the astronauts returned them, and accepted no compensation.
 In April 1972, Slayton learned that unauthorized covers had been carried, and removed the three as the backup crew for Apollo 17.
 The matter became public in June 1972 and the three astronauts were reprimanded for poor judgment; none ever flew in space again.
 During the investigation, the astronauts had surrendered those covers still in their possession; after Worden filed suit, they were returned in 1983, something Slate magazine deemed an exoneration.

-Another controversy surrounding the Fallen Astronaut statuette that Scott had left on the Moon, arose later.
+Another controversy arose later, this time surrounding the Fallen Astronaut statuette that Scott had left on the Moon.
 Before the mission, Scott had made a verbal agreement with Belgian artist Paul Van Hoeydonck to sculpt the statuette.
 Scott's intent, in keeping with NASA's strict policy against commercial exploitation of the US government's space program, was for a simple memorial with a minimum of publicity, keeping the artist anonymous, no commercial replicas being made except for a single copy for public exhibit at the National Air and Space Museum commissioned after the sculpture's public disclosure during the post-flight press conference.
 Van Hoeydonck claims to have had a different understanding of the agreement, by which he would have received recognition as the creator of a tribute to human space exploration, with rights to sell replicas to the public.
 Under pressure from NASA, Van Hoeydonck canceled a plan to publicly sell 950 signed copies.